Very quick summary of How I Compose Music for a Song

-You will know when you have tuned in to one of your own musical or lyrical ideas.
-You will feel it emotionally, or feel the message you intended, or something that is familiar to you.
+YOU will know when you have tuned in to one of your own musical or lyrical ideas.
+YOU will feel it emotionally, or feel the message you intended or something familiar about it.

-When composing a song you will be tuning into yourself and your own very personal creative world, and doing that multiple times during the complete process until you feel you have created exactly what you envisioned for your song.
+When composing a song YOU will be tuning into yourself and your own very personal creative world, and doing that multiple times during the complete composing process, until YOU feel you have created exactly what you envisioned for your song.

 An analogy to help you understand the above

 Tuning into your own musical and lyrical ideas is sorta similar.
-Instead of tuning into a radio station’s energy waves you are tuning into your own energy waves that you use to create those musical or lyrical ideas within your own virtual world, which you instinctively want to play or sing using your own body, so you and others can hear how it all sounds.
+Instead of tuning into a radio station’s energy waves you are tuning into your own energy waves that YOU use to create those musical or lyrical ideas within your own virtual world.